top of page

 #NRPM2023

-To raise awareness of the runaway and homeless youth crisis and the issues that young people face.
+Raise awareness of the runaway and homeless youth crisis and the issues that young people face.

-To educate the public about solutions and the role they can play in runaway prevention and ending youth homelessness.
+Educate the public about solutions and the role they can play in runaway prevention and ending youth homelessness.

-To increase the visibility of the services and resources provided by the National Runaway Safeline & CDS.
+Increase the visibility of the services and resources provided by the National Runaway Safeline & CDS.

-To reach families and youth-at risk in the 14 counties CDS serves.
+Reach families and youth-at risk in the 14 counties CDS serves.
 In times of need CDS is here to help.

 2001